HQInterview/backend-developer-assignment/README.md

 Library should be designed to easily add another additional payment gateways.

 2) Create a simple form for making payment.
-Form should have this fields:
+Form should have these fields:

 * In order section:
   * Price (amount)